Cotton Grains Cattle program: North Queensland farming systems

 Summary

-This project aims to co-design scalable diversification options and drought resilience practices for northern Queensland cotton, grain and cattle enterprises, and quantify the economic, social and environmental values and risks of these options.
+This project aims to co-design scalable diversification options and drought resilience practices for cotton, grain, and cattle enterprises in northern Queensland.
+It will also quantify the economic, social, and environmental values and risks associated with these options.

-• the level of climate information accuracy and timeliness required for economic value
+• The level of climate information accuracy and timeliness required to deliver economic value.

-• whole farm economic models for assessment of on-farm produced grains and/or forage crops when grown in cropping systems for cattle feed,
+• Whole-farm economic models assessing the value of on-farm produced grains and/or forage crops when integrated into cropping systems for cattle feed.

-• existing environment stewardship frameworks alignment with north Queensland mixed farming systems, agri-business and community regional development vision and
+• Alignment of existing environmental stewardship frameworks with North Queensland mixed farming systems, agribusiness, and regional community development goals.

-• what are appropriate stewardship guidelines and self-assessment options for balancing the costs, legislation, social license and value chain demand and opportunities?
+• Appropriate stewardship guidelines and self-assessment options to balance costs, legislation, social license and value chain demands and opportunities.

 Expected outcomes